Exove/vvv-timber-site-template/README.md

 	1. If you have an ACF Pro license, you can add the key here as the value for `ACF_PRO_KEY` constant to have the plugin automatically installed on `composer install` (in the form of `ACF_PRO_KEY=XXXX`);
 	2. On staging/production you might want to add an `ENV` constant to this file equal to anything except for `dev`;
 8. inside the VM, do `composer install` (see the installation notes 1 and 2);
-9. continue with the theme installation by following the `README.md` in the `site/wp-content/themes/themename` folder.
+9. (optionally) continue with the Timber-based theme installation by following the `README.md` in the `site/wp-content/themes/themename` folder.

 ### Installation notes